Pokey8680/Lionfish/README.md

 # ⚠️ Warnings
 - The OTA mechanism may conflict with Magisk.
+ - You may have less issues with KernelSU or APatch.

 - Using this tool in DSU mode is not advised, you are exploring in uncharted territory.
 This tool was never designed to work in DSU mode, you're on your own.